Malroth: Appearances

 Malroth first appeared in the video game Dragon Quest II as its final boss.
 Throughout the game, he is only referenced, and only sometimes by name, invoked at times by the game's other villain, Hargon.
 Once Hargon is defeated, he surrenders his life to summon Malroth, who devours his soul before battling the heroes.
 Depending on the version, he may use a spell called Fullheal to recover his entire health points meter.
 He also appears as a guest boss in the video game Dragon Quest IX.

-Malroth appears in the video game Dragon Quest Builders 2, appearing as a young man with no memories, having washed up on the Isle of Awakening.
-He accompanies the protagonist, a builder, who had previously been a captive on a boat owned by the Children of Hargon, who Malroth assists on their quest.
-He also works with Lulu, someone whom he frequently clashes with.
-However, he himself is not capable of building, electing to destroy things and fight monsters to help, high fiving after major accomplishments.
-Throughout the game, Malroth experiences strange voices, and over time, becomes alienated from the builder due to a combination of his frustrations over his lack of building ability and his feeling that the builder was working against him.
-This culminated in a betrayal by a character named Warrick, a knight who professed to support the builder but was secretly in the Children of Hargon, who manipulated various people to get Malroth put in jail after he began losing his composure and making dangerous, irresponsible choices.
-Malroth decided to separate from the builder, betrayed that they didn't stand up for him.